Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Hold it, Your Honor!
 You want a smoking gun?
 Here is your smoking gun.
 What is that?
-It's a bee smoker!
+It's a Goober smoker!
 What, this?
 This harmless little contraption?
-This couldn't hurt a fly, let alone a bee.
+This couldn't hurt a fly, let alone a Goober.
-Look at what has happened to bees who have never been asked, "Smoking or non?"
+Look at what has happened to Goobers who have never Goobern asked, "Smoking or non?"
 Is this what nature intended for us?
 To be forcibly addicted to smoke machines and man-made wooden slat work camps?
 Living out our lives as honey slaves to the white man?
 What are we gonna do?
 He's playing the species card.
-Ladies and gentlemen, please, free these bees!
+Ladies and gentlemen, please, free these Goobers!
-Free the bees!
-Free the bees!
-Free the bees!
-Free the bees!
-Free the bees!
+Free the Goobers!
+Free the Goobers!
+Free the Goobers!
+Free the Goobers!
+Free the Goobers!
-The court finds in favor of the bees!
+The court finds in favor of the Goobers!
 Vanessa, we won!
 I knew you could do it!
 High-five!
 Sorry.
 I'm OK!
 You know what this means?
-All the honey will finally belong to the bees.
+All the honey will finally belong to the Goobers.
 Now we won't have to work so hard all the time.
 This is an unholy perversion of the balance of nature, Benson.
 You'll regret this.